Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 \subsection{Comments}

-We close this introduction by putting our main results into the broader context of related questions discussed in the physics and mathematics literature.\\ In the past few years, the QREM has attained interest in the physics community as basic testing ground for quantum annealing algorithms \cite{JKrKuMa08,J+10} and, somewhat related, physicist have started to investigate many-body localization in the QREM~\cite{LPS14,BLPS16,Bur17,FFI19,BFSTV21}.
+We close this introduction by putting our main results into the broader context of related questions discussed in the physics and mathematics literature.\\ In the past years, the QREM has attained interest in the physics community as basic testing ground for quantum annealing algorithms \cite{JKrKuMa08,J+10} and, somewhat related, physicist have started to investigate many-body localization in the QREM~\cite{LPS14,BLPS16,Bur17,FFI19,BFSTV21}.
 Based on numerical computations and non-rigorous methods such as the forward-scattering approximation and the replica trick, they predict a dynamical phase transition between ergodic and localized behavior in the parameter region $\Gamma < \Gamma_c(\beta), \beta < \beta_c$.
 This transition is expected to be reflected in a change in the spread of eigenfunctions at the correspond energies, which in the ergodic regime is neither uniform nor localized.
 It is an interesting mathematical challenge to investigate this.
 As this requires a good understanding of the eigenfunctions far away from the spectral edges, the methods presented in this paper are not yet sharp enough to tackle those problems.

 In simplified models of Rosenzweig-Porter type such non-ergodic delocalization regimes have been predicted~\cite{KK+15,SK+20} and confirmed by a rigorous analysis~\cite{SW19}.
-In a simplified, but closely related model in which one replaces $ T $ by the orthogonal projection onto its ground-state $ - \vert \Phi_\emptyset\rangle \langle \Phi_\emptyset \vert $ a fully detailed description of the localization-delocalization transition has been worked out in~\cite{ASW15}.
+In an even more simplified model in which one replaces $ T $ by the orthogonal projection onto its ground-state $ - \vert \Phi_\emptyset\rangle \langle \Phi_\emptyset \vert $ a fully detailed description of the localization-delocalization transition has been worked out in~\cite{ASW15}.

 Focusing on the physics of spin glasses, the independence of the REM is an oversimpli\-fication.
 This was the main motivation for Derrida to introduce the Generalized Random Energy Model (GREM) \cite{Der85,DG86}, in which the basic random variables are correlated, but still with a prescribed hierarchical structure.
 The free energy of the GREM has been studied extensively \cite{Rue87,CCP87,BK04a,BK04b}.
 On the quantum side, the specific free energy of the QGREM has been determined in \cite{MW20c}; and in \cite{MW22} the effects of an additional longitudinal field have been considered.
 We expect that our methods can be adapted to the case of a finite-level QGREM to derive analogous results as in Theorems~\ref{thm:qpgs}, \ref{thm:sggs} and \ref{thm:free}.
 More precisely, we conjecture that the multiple phase transitions in the QGREM are reflected in the behavior of the ground state wavefunction, i.e., at the critical field strengths $\Gamma_k$ the wavefunction undergoes a transition from being localized in the block $\pmb{\sigma_k}$ to a delocalized states in the respective part of the spin components.
 The infinite-level case might require substantially new ideas, as standard interpolation techniques do not reveal order-one corrections.
 Our methods, however, are strong enough to cover non-Gaussian REM type models, i.e., i.i.d. a centered square integrable random process, whose distribution satisfies a large deviation principle (see also \cite[Assumption 2.1]{MW20c}).
 Clearly, explicit expressions in analogous versions of Theorem~\ref{thm:qpgs}, \ref{thm:sggs} and \ref{thm:free} will depend on the distribution of the process as already the parameter $\beta_c$ is specific to Gaussians.